🎉 Version 3 - What's new?

 GitHub Actions Workflow Status Coverage NPM License Static Badge

-Angular Dynamic Hooks allows you to load Agular components into any dynamic content, such as HTML strings (similar to a “dynamic” template) or even already-existing HTML structures.
+Angular Dynamic Hooks allows you to load Angular components into any dynamic content, such as HTML strings (similar to a “dynamic” template) or even already-existing HTML elements.

 Works as part of an Angular app or fully standalone.
 Load components by selectors or any text pattern.
 No JiT-compiler required - just install and go.